Olaf Schaftenaar

 Olaf Schaftenaar (born 15 May 1993) is a Dutch professional basketball player for Donar of the BNXT League.
-He played collegiately with Oregon State before returning to the Netherlands to play professionally for Landstede Hammers.
+He played college basketball for Oregon State before returning to the Netherlands to play professionally for Landstede Hammers.
 Schaftenaar also plays for the Netherlands national team.

 College career

-He was a four year player at Oregon State.
+He played basketball for Oregon State for four years.
 In his senior year, he averaged 6.4 points and 2.9 rebounds per game.

 Professional career

 On 19 September 2016, Schaftenaar signed with Landstede Basketbal.
 He was named DBL Rookie of the Year after the 2016–17 DBL regular season.

 In his second season, Schaftenaar and Landstede started the season by winning the Dutch Supercup on 5 October 2017.
 On 1 June 2019, Schaftenaar won the DBL championship with Landstede, the first in club history.

 On 4 June 2019, Schaftenaar signed with Real Canoe of the Spanish LEB Oro for the 2019–20 season.

 On 23 July 2020, Schaftenaar signed with Bàsquet Girona of the LEB Oro.
 He averaged 5.7 points and 2.2 rebounds per game in 16 games.
 On 26, February 2022, Schaftenaar signed with CSU Sibiu of the Liga Națională.
 He averaged 5.3 points on 41.3% shooting in 10 games with Sibiu.

 On 10 July 2022, he signed with Donar, returning to the Netherlands after three years abroad.